5 Fun Hanukkah Traditions You Can Enjoy with Your Family

 Give each player 10 to 15 tokens or small objects such as chocolate gelt (see recipe below) to put in the center “pot.”

-Have each player put one token into the center pot to start.
+To start, have each player put one token into the center pot.

 Have the players take turns spinning the dreidel once during their turn.
 When the dreidel stops spinning, the side facing up instructs the player on what they are to do.
 Click here to get a set of 4 dreidel pieces that include the instructions written on each side.